Accessibility and additional support

 How we can help

-When someone close to you dies
+Support following the death of someone close to you

-It can be a difficult time when someone close to you dies.
+Experiencing the death of someone close to you can be a difficult time.
 You may need to close their account with us, or help to manage their finances.

 How we can help